Cure Violence: Community and group norm change

-Cure Violence organizes community activities and distributes educational material, which they claim builds a culture of non-violence.
-They sometimes organize public vigils after prominent shootings.
+Cure Violence organizes community activities and distributes educational material, which they claim shifts the norms towards non-violence.
+After a public shooting, they might organize a march against violence or a vigil for the deceased.
 When relevant, they might invite the people they are working with to the vigils under the belief that witnessing the effects of shootings will make them less likely to commit violence in the future.
 Additionally, when the clients are people who are connected to a recent victim, workers believe that attending a respectful funeral can give their clients a healthy outlet for their grief, distracting them from thoughts of revenge.